Burlington County, NJ, Cops: Woman Who Failed at Shoplifting Wanted - NewsBreak

 Burlington County, NJ, Cops: Woman Who Failed at Shoplifting Wanted

 Cops in Burlington County are asking for your help identifying a woman who, apparently, failed at shoplifting.
-Officials in Mount Laurel are...literock969.com
+Officials in Mount Laurel are...sojo1049.com

 Cops in Burlington County are asking for your help identifying a woman who, apparently, failed at shoplifting.
-Officials in Mount Laurel are...literock969.com
+Officials in Mount Laurel are...sojo1049.com